omninonsense/spotlight-thief/README.md

 # Windows

 Just execute the script (without any arguments).
-It should work in theory, but it wasn't tested on Windows.
+Tested and works on Windows 10 x64.

 Default destination is `%HOMEPATH%/Pictures/Spotlight`